-We know that many of you have questions and concerns about the SARS-Cov-2 virus and COVID-19.
-We will be doing our best to keep you informed and guide you through this time safely.
-Dr. Stone is monitoring the situation as it evolves, investigating proposed treatments, and keeping abreast of guidelines from trusted medical sources and the CDC so that we can provide the best care for you and your family.
+Understandably, many of you have questions and concerns about the SARS-Cov-2 virus and COVID-19.
+Slower Medicine will be doing our best to keep you informed and guide you through this time safely.
+Dr. Stone is monitoring the situation as it evolves, investigating proposed treatments as well as keeping abreast of guidelines from trusted medical sources and the CDC so that we can provide the best care for you and your family.

 In order to protect ourselves and our own families, we are following “social distancing” guidelines and deferring all non-urgent, non-acute visits to a later date (yet to be determined).
 We will continue to provide care to our patients via telephone, email and video visits.